haileytapia/portfolio/VarianceChartDomo.md

 ![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)

 The following variance chart shows the same data in a more effective way.
-The variance chart highlights the delta, or difference, between sales and budget.
+The chart highlights the delta, or difference, between sales and budget.
 This makes it easier to distinguish the lines and see how sales have changed over time relative to budget.

 ![Variance chart](https://github.com/haileytapia/portfolio/assets/78626762/23aa52fa-224e-443f-bfe5-4b90664c305b)